mysql-jp-kootsuka/MySQLUpgradeLab/README.md

 	3330 : /home/mysql/data/3330

 ## Preparation
-### Ensure there are no mysqld service running.
+### Ensure there is no mysqld service running.
 By default with the provided VM instance, there are 4 active mysql services running.
 ### Please login as opc and stop those services
 1. login as opc
 2. Stop the services